3 min read

 Community leaders are busy people.
 They basically represent all three layers of government - municipal, provincial and federal - to their community.
 Seeing to the needs of their community members will likely take precedence over your request for a meeting.

 Tip 1: Acknowledge that you understand their time constraints.
 You could phrase it as “I understand how busy you are and respect that you have other more important demands on your time.
-We would be really appreciate any time you can spare for a meeting (either in person or by phone) in the coming weeks.”
+We would really appreciate any time you can spare for a meeting (either in person or by phone) in the coming weeks.”

 Tip 2: Don’t send a letter asking for a meeting during traditional seasonal harvesting activities or celebrations.
 It’s a simple matter of research to find out when the community is otherwise engaged.